OSU awards more than $20 million in merit-based scholarships annually to newly-admitted undergraduate students.

 Download a residency affidavit:

 For more information on financing your education:

 OSU Residency Affidavit Filing Deadlines

-Residency affidavits must be submitted to the Office of Admissions by the last day to register for the term in which resident classification is sought, but it is highly recommended that all materials be submitted at least 30 days prior to the first day of the term.
+Residency affidavits with all required supporting documents must be submitted to the Office of Admissions by close of business on the deadline.
+The deadline is always the last day to register for the term in which resident classification is sought.
+Typical processing and review of affidavits takes three to four weeks, so it is highly recommended that all materials be submitted at least 30 days prior to the first day of the term.
 (See chart below for specific deadline dates).
 These deadlines will be strictly enforced.

 Please review your affidavit prior to submitting.
 Make sure all required materials are enclosed with the notarized affidavit.
 Decisions will not be made on incomplete affidavits.
 Please remove social security numbers from documents before submitting.
-Affidavits can be submitted via mail or email to:
+Affidavits can be submitted via email at firstname.lastname@example.org or mailed to: